Guide to choosing the best sports headphones.

 More expensive than Studio Buds, not the most comfortable, ANC could be better.

 - Battery: 6 hours (24 hours with case).

 - Weight: 5.5 gr each cup.

 The Beats Fit Pro are the brand's new sports headphones and we love them.
 They are basically AirPods Pro with several important modifications.
-They integrate flexible clamping fins to give you a workout and new transducers that produce deep bass.
+They integrate flexible clamping fins to help keep them in place while you workout, and new transducers that produce deep bass.
 The battery has great performance, ANC and H1 chip.

-They are not the most comfortable, but they do stay safe.
-They are IPX4 certified.
-They are sweat and splash resistant, but you cannot submerge them.
+They are not the most comfortable, but they do stay in place.
+They are IPX4 certified, sweat and splash resistant, but you cannot submerge them.
 They also do not resist dust and are not the best option to take to the beach.

 As for the sound quality, we love it.
 The sound profile is well balanced.
 The bass is powerful, but does not overshadow the mid-tones.
 The audio is clear and crisp at all frequencies and the sound spatiality is very decent for an in-ear sports headset.

-Spatial sound cannot replace a home theater system, of course, but it is a nice feature for enjoying movies or multichannel music.
+Spatial sound cannot replace a home theater system, of course, but it's a nice feature for enjoying movies or multichannel music.

-The Beats Fit Pro integrates the new H1 chip that allows you to automatically sync it with any Apple device.
+The Beats Fit Pro integrate the new H1 chip that allows you to automatically sync them with any Apple device.
 They automatically sync to another Apple device when you start using them, and you can connect them to other Apple or Beats headsets to share music.

 Of course, they work with the Siri assistant and support spatial audio in services such as Apple Music or Apple TV.
 They integrate six microphones that pick up voices remarkably well and block outside noise.